usnistgov/800-63-3/sp800-63c/sec11_examples.md

 ### 11.3.
 OpenID Connect

 OpenID Connect [[OIDC]](#OIDC) is an internet-scale federated identity and authentication protocol built on top of the OAuth 2.0 authorization framework and the JSON Object Signing and Encryption (JOSE) cryptographic system.
-As of this writing, the latest specification is version 1.0 with errata, dated November 8, 2014.

 OpenID Connect builds on top of the OAuth 2.0 authorization protocol to enable the subscriber to authorize the RP to access the subscriber's identity and authentication information.
 The RP in both OpenID Connect and OAuth 2.0 is known as the client.